Cyclone Ann: Meteorological history

-Preparations and impacts
+Preparations

-Official warnings

 In preparation for the possibility of Ann making landfall on the Queensland coast at tropical cyclone intensity, the BOM issued a number of official warnings to the public in advance of the system's arrival.
 Upon weakening to Category 1 strength at 18:00 UTC on 12 May, a tropical cyclone watch was issued for coastal and inland areas between Cape York and Port Douglas.
 At this stage, Ann was expected to make landfall as a Category 1 tropical cyclone with sustained winds of 75 km/h.
 The BOM noted that a storm surge could occur upon landfall, with the potential to cause inundation of low-lying areas along the shoreline.
 Heavy rainfall was also anticipated, with the possibility of leading to flash flooding.
 Areas between Coen and Cooktown were placed under a tropical cyclone warning by 18:00 UTC on 13 May, indicating that gale-force winds were expected within 24 hours, with the warning area extended to Lockhart River by 00:00 UTC on 14 May.
 By this time, cyclone watches for other areas of the coast had been cancelled.
 Three hours later, however, Ann was downgraded to a tropical low, and all cyclone warnings were cancelled, and it was noted that a significant storm surge was no longer likely.